aaekay/Resources/read_books/poor_economics.md

 1. The elusive quest for growth : Easterly
 2. Nudge
 3. Common Wealth - by Jeffrey Sachs
+4. A Quiet Violence : Betsey Hartman and Jim Boyce's book about life in rural Bangladesh, 1983
+5. the poor and their money.
+6. portfolio of the poor.
+7. Billions of entrepreneurs - Tarun Khanna's book

 #### thought
 1. the privileged never have to think about the food source, safe water and sewage which gives them time to think about something else like science, innovation etc but sometimes the people who are in desperate need of something find ways to get it and make it easy for the others like him to get it simultaneously.
 2. how the depression, anxiety, competition and distractions like social media or existential crisis is affecting the children already getting education.
 3. sometimes it seems that the world has no hope but after reading this book small changes can lead to big appreciable effect after a period of patience.
 4. making an organisation and teaching students about basic necessities of life, like safe food, water, finance, utility, bills, how market works, entrepreneuships, applying for sops, express interests.
+5. what is the S shaped income curve from the prespective of India?